Skip to main content

 Under $100 buys template installation. $100 to $500 buys semi-custom WordPress or Wix sites with limited revisions. $500 to $2,000 buys custom-coded sites with performance guarantees and code ownership. $2,000 to $5,000 buys e-commerce builds with custom checkout and headless architecture.
 Match your budget to the actual deliverables, not marketing language.

 Under $100.
 Template installation, basic WordPress setup, minor CSS tweaks.
 Built on free or $50 themes, often with page builders like Elementor or Divi.
-Expect 40 to 60 PageSpeed mobile because of theme bloat.
+Sites at this price point typically load in 3 to 5 seconds and score 40 to 60 on PageSpeed because of theme bloat.
 No custom design, no performance optimization, no SEO migration support.
 Fine for a personal project.
 Risky for a business that depends on the website for leads.

 $100 to $500.
 Semi-custom WordPress, Wix, or Squarespace sites with 5 to 10 pages, basic contact forms, and minor brand customization.
 Still largely template-based with theme tweaks.
 Revisions usually capped at 2 to 3 rounds.
 Ongoing support uncommon at this tier.
 PageSpeed mobile typically lands at 50 to 70 because the underlying platform caps it.